pellse/assembler/README.md

 [:arrow_up:](#table-of-contents)

 ### Pluggable Reactive Caching Strategies
-The `CacheFactory.cached()` function includes overloaded versions that enable users to utilize different `Cache` implementations.
+The `cached()` function includes overloaded versions that enable users to utilize different `Cache` implementations.
 By providing an additional parameter of type `CacheFactory` to the `cached()` method, users can customize the caching mechanism as per their requirements.
 In case no `CacheFactory` parameter is passed to `cached()`, the default implementation will internally use a `Cache` based on `HashMap`.
 All `Cache` implementations are internally decorated with non-blocking concurrency controls, making them safe for concurrent access and modifications.

 Here is an example of a different approach that users can use to explicitly customize the caching mechanism:
 ```java